open-telemetry/opentelemetry-php-contrib/examples/README.md

 `make update`

+Then run the following command to make sure the local composer is updated:

+`composer update`

 To make sure everything is working properly, run the following command to run all tests:

 `make install && make update && make style && make test && make phan && make psalm && make phpstan`